bollu/minitt/README.md

 > For typing rules with multiple premises we analyze the premises from left
 > to right.
 For each premise we first show that all inputs are **known** and
 > outputs are **free**.
 Then, we assume all outputs are **known** before checking
 > the next premise.
-After the last premise has been checked we still haveto
+After the last premise has been checked we still have to
 > show that the outputs of the conclusion are all known by now.
 As an example,
 > consider the rule for function application.